accordproject/techdocs/docs/cicero-tasks.md

 The Cicero template library is stored in a GitHub repository: https://github.com/accordproject/cicero-template-library

 To contribute new templates please fork the repository and then create a pull request.
 Note that templates should have unit tests.
-See the ``acceptance-of-delivery`` template for an example unit test.
+See the ``acceptance-of-delivery`` template for an example with unit tests.

 # Executing a Clause